AlreadyBored/nodejs-assignments/assignments/crud-api/assignment.md

     4. We try to update the created record with a `PUT` `api/users/{userId}`request (a response is expected containing an updated object with the same `id`)
     5. With a `DELETE` `api/users/{userId}` request, we delete the created object by `id` (confirmation of successful deletion is expected)
     6. With a `GET` `api/users/{userId}` request, we are trying to get a deleted object by `id` (expected answer is that there is no such object)
-8. There could be implemented horizontal scaling for application (there is a `npm` script `start:multi` that starts multiple instances of your application using the Node.js `Cluster` API (equal to the number of logical processor cores on the host machine, each listening on port PORT + n) with a **load balancer** that distributes requests across them (using Round-robin algorithm).
-For example: host machine has 4 cores, `PORT` is 4000.
+8. There could be implemented horizontal scaling for application, there should be `npm` script `start:multi` that starts multiple instances of your application using the Node.js `Cluster` API (equal to the number of available parallelism - 1 on the host machine, each listening on port PORT + n) with a **load balancer** that distributes requests across them (using Round-robin algorithm).
+For example: available parallelism is 4, `PORT` is 4000.
 On run `npm run start:multi` it works following way
 - On `localhost:4000/api` load balancer is listening for requests
-- On `localhost:4001/api`, `localhost:4002/api`, `localhost:4003/api`, `localhost:4004/api` workers are listening for requests from load balancer
+- On `localhost:4001/api`, `localhost:4002/api`, `localhost:4003/api` workers are listening for requests from load balancer
 - When user sends request to `localhost:4000/api`, load balancer sends this request to `localhost:4001/api`, next user request is sent to `localhost:4002/api` and so on.
-- After sending request to `localhost:4004/api` load balancer starts from the first worker again (sends request to `localhost:4001/api`)
+- After sending request to `localhost:4003/api` load balancer starts from the first worker again (sends request to `localhost:4001/api`)
 - State of db should be consistent between different workers, for example:
     1. First `POST` request addressed to `localhost:4001/api` creates user
     2. Second `GET` request addressed to `localhost:4002/api` should return created user
     3. Third `DELETE` request addressed to `localhost:4003/api` deletes created user
-    4. Fourth `GET` request addressed to `localhost:4004/api` should return **404** status code for created user
+    4. Fourth `GET` request addressed to `localhost:4001/api` should return **404** status code for created user